ersc-docs/ersc-docs.github.io/pages/faq.md

 >
 >6.
 Everyone must be connected to Steam's Friends network.
 >
 >7.
+If you have installed Riot's Vanguard installed try turning it off.
+If you have any other games anti cheat that is known to be intrusive turn them off as well.
+>
+>8.
 Verify game files in steam.
 It should verify rougly 450-600 files else try again.
 >
 > <b><u>NOTE:</u></b> During Steam maintenance, connectivity will go offline.
 This usually doesn't last more than a few minutes.
 >